 Endothelial Mechanisms Regulating Blood Flow

-Since the 1970s, the vascular endothelium has been known to have an important role in the regulation of smooth muscle function and in modulating leukocyte and platelet adhesion to the endothelium.
-As shown in the figure, various blood borne substances that come in contact with vascular endothelial cells (EC) cause the production and release of endothelial factors that elicit contraction (+) or relaxation (-) of vascular smooth muscle (VSM).
-These endothelial factors modulate the effects of norepinephrine (NE) released by sympathetic nerves (SN), and the effects of tissue metabolites and humoral factors.
+Vascular endothelium has an important role in regulating smooth muscle function and in modulating leukocyte and platelet adhesion to the endothelium.
+As shown in the figure, various blood-borne substances such as hormones and drugs that come in contact with vascular endothelial cells (EC) cause the production and release of endothelial factors that promote contraction (+) or relaxation (-) of vascular smooth muscle (VSM).
+These endothelial factors, therefore, modulate the effects of norepinephrine (NE) released by sympathetic nerves (SN), and the effects of tissue metabolites and humoral factors on the vascular smooth muscle.

-Damage to the vascular endothelium due to atherosclerotic processes or following ischemia and reperfusion alters the formation and release of endothelial factors.
-When endothelial damage occurs, the endothelium produces less nitric oxide and prostacyclin, which causes the adrenergic vasoconstrictor tone to be unopposed.
+Damage to the vascular endothelium because of atherosclerotic processes or following ischemia and reperfusion alters the formation and release of endothelial factors.
+When endothelial damage occurs, the endothelium produces less nitric oxide and prostacyclin, which causes the sympathetic vasoconstrictor tone to be unopposed.
 This can lead to increased vascular tone and vasospasm.
-Furthermore, decreased production of both of these endothelial factors can lead to increased platelet adhesion and aggregation, and therefore enhanced thrombogenesis.
+Excessive production of ET-1, especially if NO produced is reduced, leads to enhanced vasoconstriction.
+Endothelin receptor blockers are used in treating pulmonary hypertension, for example.
+Decreased production of both NO and PGI2 can lead to increased platelet adhesion and aggregation, and therefore enhanced thrombogenesis.